Minibus driver training

-- drivers who passed their car test before 1 January 1997, with a category D1 on their licence
+- you passed your car test before 1 January 1997, and have a category D1 on your licence.

-- drivers who passed their car test after 1 January 1997, with a category B on their licence who comply with the necessary exceptions as outlined by the DVLA.
+- you passed your car test after 1 January 1997, and have a category B on your licence and also comply with the following exceptions as outlined by GOV.UK:

 - the difference between driving a minibus and driving a car

 - the rules and regulations of minibus driving

 - practical minibus driving skills.

 Once you have passed, the card is valid for 3 years.
 If this expires, you will need to have a re-assessment.
 This is an hour in a minibus where the driver needs to: